DesperatePeter/starsector-advanced-weapon-control/README.md

 Pressing this key will also store the current firing modes for the ship.
 When you first press the J-Key or try to cycle weapon modes during the next combat, it will load the stored fire modes for you. (you can opt-out in the settings)

+Press the /-Key to reset current fire mode settings.
+Try using this if you run into any weird issues.

 Technical Note: Any key that represents the numbers 1 to 7 and isn't used by the base game will work.
 So, if you rebind your weapon group keys (to e.g. F1-F7), you should be able to use the normal number keys.
 If you bind the numpad numbers as secondary weapon group keys, this mod won't work at all.